Kiruthiha13/sql-ecommerce-datawarehouse-project/README.md

 Order volume over time, delivery delays, and payment preferences

 Quality Metrics
-Delivery performance, review scores, and return reasons (if modeled)
+Delivery performance, review scores, and return reasons

 🧑‍💻 About Me
 Hi there!
 I’m Kiruthiha — an IT professional with a strong focus on data engineering and analytics.